technomancy/leiningen/TUTORIAL.md

 the myproject.core namespace.

 Note that we use myproject.core instead of just myproject since single-segment namespaces are discouraged in Clojure.
-Also the file test/myproject/core_test.clj corresponds with the myproject.core-test namespace--you need to remember to replace dashes in namespace names with underscores in file names on disk since the JVM has trouble loading files with dashes in the name.
+Also if you have namespaces with dashes in the name, the corresponding file will need to use underscores instead since the JVM has trouble loading files with dashes in the name.

 ## Packaging